 Are you dealing with the pain in the heart?
 I am not pointing towards the physical pain.
 The pain I am talking about is caused due to stress, anxiety, hypertension, trust issues, fear, betrayal and the list is never-ending.
-You really want to get rid of it and yes you can.
+Do you really want to get rid of these emotions?
 Here is the solution:

 1. Stop being guilty: Most of us are entangled with guilt.
 Guilt for not giving our best, for the broken relationships, for the fights we had with our closed ones, for not taking that opportunity, for giving too much priority to the people who deceived us.
 We all have guilt’s in our heart and these guilt’s sometimes take a lot of space in our mind and soul.